orenatobr/.hammerspoon/README.md

 - **`teams_mouse.lua`**: Keeps Teams presence active with mouse jiggle.
 - **`filezilla_caffeinate.lua`**: Prevents display sleep while FileZilla is running.
 - **`auto_lock.lua`**: Triggers Bluetooth Shortcuts on lid state changes.
+- **`safari_pip_detector.lua`**: Detects Safari Picture-in-Picture (PIP) window and automatically moves it to the bottom-left of the internal screen.
+Continuously monitors for the PIP window and repositions it for optimal visibility.
+Useful for keeping Safari PIP out of the way and always in a predictable location.
+Integrates with the main config and requires Accessibility permissions.
 - **`init.lua`**: Loads all modules and binds hotkeys.

 ## Configuration and Troubleshooting